Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 How to Condition Betta Fish for Mating

-Conditioning will prepare the body of the fish for mating.
+Conditioning prepares the body of the fish for mating.
 It will give them perfect health and put them in the right mood for mating.
-Betta fish can be conditioned for mating by giving them nutritious food for about two weeks before introducing them into the breeding tank.
+Betta fish can be conditioned for mating by giving them nutritious food for about two weeks before putting them into the breeding tank.

-The conditioning food should consist majorly of live foods and meaty foods, but other nutritious foods can also work fine.
+The conditioning food should consist mostly of live foods and meaty foods, but other nutritious foods will be fine.

 What Happens After Mating?

 Naturally, the male will chase it away after he has collected all the eggs.
-That seems wicked, right?
-But it is necessary as the female fish can start eating the eggs if she is allowed to stay with them.
+That seems terrible, right?
+But it is necessary as the female fish will start eating the eggs if she is allowed to stay with them.

 However, to prevent the male from hurting her, it would be best if you remove the female yourself.